Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 There are many ponies that have soundness issues that make them no longer suited to regular riding in a ring or trail, but that doesn't affect their ability to carry kids for pony rides.

 So, do not rule out a pony at the mention of some arthritis or soundness problem that kept them from doing another job.
-There is a good possibility that it won't affect a pony-ride pony, or that it could be easily managed with but every so often or putting shoes on their feet.
+There is a good possibility that it won't affect a pony-ride pony, or that it could be easily managed by every so often or putting shoes on their feet.
 Those are additional expenses, but if it is a safe, reliable pony, I think you will find it worth the investment.

 Just make sure if there is mention of a soundness problem, that if it isn't something you are familiar with, that you get the facts before you decide to buy the horse.
 Rehoming older unsound ponies is hard.